 Wake up on the train.
 Watch the scenery spin past as you head back to Seattle.
 We'll miss you!

-Having caught the train on Sunday evening, you'll have spent the evening in the dining car, reminiscing and relaxing, and retire to your private sleeper car.
-Wake up on Monday morning, have breakfast (still on the train) and arrive in Seattle at about 10:30 am for your return trip home.
+Having caught the train yesterday, you'll have spent the evening in the dining car, reminiscing and relaxing, before retiring to your private sleeper car.
+Wake up in the morning, have breakfast (still on the train) and arrive in Seattle at about 10:30 am for your return trip home.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.